 Social media is one of these channels that hackers love to exploit the most, simply because most people browsing have their guard down.
 A funny video, a simple downloaded file, and before you know it, your entire system is compromised.

-The truth is that with a few simple adjustments, you can decrease your risk of becoming affected by a cyber crime.
+The truth is that with a few simple adjustments, you can decrease your risk of becoming affected by cybercrime.
 The procedure will be worth it if it saves even one more attack from occurring, although it won’t make the threat go away.